telemarq/redmine_tidy/README.md

 It should work under Python 2.7 or later.

 Instead of putting arguments on the command line, you can put them in a JSON config file, or you can do a combination of both.
+Putting your API key in the config file and making the file not-publicly-readable is a better idea than putting it on the command line.

 See the output of './redmine_tidy.py --help' for more information.

+## Disclaimer

+You use this at your own risk.
+The author will not be liable for any unintended consequences of its use!

+## Licence

+This software is distributed under the terms of the GNU General Public License v2.